 Gustav Holst: The Planets, Op.
 32. VII.
 Neptune, the Mystic.
-Full orchestra recording, performed and recorded exclusively for Lynne Publishing.
+Full orchestra recording, classical music performed and recorded exclusively for Lynne Publishing.

 |Track ID number:||21280|

 |Moods/Emotions:||Nervous / Uneasy / Scared -- Menacing / Dangerous / Threatening -- Gloomy / Dark / Sinister -- Amazement / Wonderment / Awe -- Floating / Ethereal / Dreamy -- Mysterious / Mystical / Secretive|

 |Suggested Production Types:||Documentary / Culture / Art -- Fantasy / Fantasy World -- Halloween / Dark / Quirky -- Historical: Older History / Ancient -- Mystery / Suspense -- Period Drama / Melodrama -- Sci-Fi / Space / Future|

 |Artist:||Holst, Gustav -- Shockwave-Sound Royalty Free|

 |PRO / Non-PRO Track?||Non PRO (What's this?)|

 |WAV file bit depth:||HD / 24-Bit (What's this?)|

 Gustav Holst’s works were characterized by their power, life, and vibrancy, although his later pieces became subdued and sparse.
 His writing had a profound impact on later English composers.